JonathanBowker/AI-model-cards-template/examples/Toxicity in Text.md

 - Not intended to make judgments about specific individuals.

 ## Factors
-- Identity terms referencing frequently attacked groups, fo- cusing on sexual orientation, gender identity, and race.
+- Identity terms referencing frequently attacked groups, focussing on sexual orientation, gender identity, and race.

 ## Metrics
-- Pinned AUC, as presented in [Measuring and Mitigating Unintended Bias in Text Classification](https://research.google/pubs/pub46743/), which measures threshold-agnostic separability of toxic and non-toxic com- ments for each group, within the context of a background distribution of other groups.
+- Pinned AUC, as presented in [Measuring and Mitigating Unintended Bias in Text Classification](https://research.google/pubs/pub46743/), which measures threshold-agnostic separability of toxic and non-toxic comments for each group, within the context of a background distribution of other groups.

 ## Ethical Considerations
 - Following [Conversation AI Research](https://conversationai.github.io/), the [Perspective API](https://www.perspectiveapi.com/) uses a set of values to guide their work.
-These values are Community, Trans- parency, Inclusivity, Privacy, and Topic-neutrality.
-Because of privacy considerations, the model does not take into ac- count user history when making judgments about toxicity.
+These values are Community, Transparency, Inclusivity, Privacy, and Topic-neutrality.
+Because of privacy considerations, the model does not take into account user history when making judgements about toxicity.

 ## Training Data
 - Proprietary from Perspective API.
 Following details in [Measuring and Mitigating Unintended Bias in Text Classification](https://research.google/pubs/pub46743/) and [Perspective API](https://www.perspectiveapi.com/) and this includes comments from a online forums such as Wikipedia and New York Times, with crowdsourced labels of whether the comment is “toxic”.